vmware/vic-product/docs/user_doc/vic_overview/introduction.md

 - Checks that the prerequisites for VCH deployment are met on the cluster or host, namely that the firewall, licenses, and so on are configured correctly.
 - Configures existing VCHs for debugging.
 - Lists, inspects, upgrades, configures, and deletes VCHs.

+The `vic-machine` utility also runs as a service in the vSphere Integrate Containers appliance.
+This service powers the Create Virtual Container Host wizard in the HTML5 vSphere Client plug-in, to allow you to deploy VCHs interactively from the vSphere Client.

 ## What Is vSphere Integrated Containers Management Portal? <a id="whats_portal"></a>